AllenInstitute/AllenSDK/CONTRIBUTING.md

 The distinction comes down to whether your changes depend on API features or data that have not yet been publically released by the Allen Institute for Brain Science.
 If the answer to this question is "yes," you should branch from `internal`.
 Otherwise, branch from `master`.

-Whenever a feature branch is merged into `master`, `master` should be merged into `internal`.
+Whenever a feature branch is merged into `master`, `master` should be merged into `internal` to ensure that the branches do not diverge.
-Merges in the other direction, from `internal` to `master`, will be performed during Allen Institute data releases.
+Merges in the other direction, from `internal` to `master`, will be performed during Allen Institute data releases, when the new API features and data become publically available.